googleapis/google-cloud-go/CONTRIBUTING.md

    the directions.
 1. Make changes and create a change by running `git codereview change <name>`, provide a commit message, and use `git codereview mail` to create a Gerrit CL.
-1. Keep amending to the change and mail as your receive feedback.
+1. Keep amending to the change with `git codereview change` and mail as your receive feedback.
+Each new mailed amendment will create a new patch set for your change in Gerrit.

 ## Integration Tests